UBCSailbot/raye-network-table/README.md

 1. [Buy a Mac](http://store.apple.com)
 2.  `./install_deps/install_deps_osx.sh`
+3. This repo also requires rabbitmq to work, install it.
+   On linux the relevant install command is
+   `sudo apt-get install librabbitmq-dev`

 Depending on your env you may run into permission issues.
 Here's how to fix them:
 ```bash